yahyagulshan/yahyagulshan.com/content/posts/Make-connection-with-kubernetes-and-jenkins.md

 * Kubernetes

-### Creating a service account with secret for kubernetes-plugin in minikube
+### Creating a Service Account and Secret for Kubernetes Plugin in Minikube

-* Create a file called `account.yaml` .
+* Create a file named account.yaml with the following content:

 ---